$K^+\Lambda(1520)$ photoproduction at forward angles near threshold with the BGOOD experiment: Experimental setup and analysis procedure

-The event yields contained background from hadronic reactions, where either the forward $K^+$ was misidentified from the large background of $\pi^+$ and $e^+$, or other associated strangeness reactions of $K^+Y$ and $K^+ Y\pi$ were selected instead of $K^+\Lambda(1520)$.
-This background can be observed in histograms of the missing mass recoiling from the $K^+$ in the final state.
-Three examples for different centre-of-mass energy ($W$) intervals are shown in Fig.~\ref{fig:MMFit} for the two different topologies (a $K^+$ candidate with or without an additional $\pi^0$ candidate).
+The event yields contained background from hadronic reactions, where either the forward $K^+$ was misidentified from $\pi^+$ or $e^+$, or other associated strangeness reactions of $K^+Y$ and $K^+ Y\pi$.
+This background can be observed in histograms of the missing mass recoiling from the $K^+$ in the final state, examples of which are shown in Fig.~\ref{fig:MMFit} for the two different topologies (a $K^+$ candidate with or without an additional $\pi^0$ candidate).
 To extract the $K^+\Lambda(1520)$ yields, these were fitted with distributions from simulated associated strangeness channels.
 This was achieved using the BGOOD GEANT4~\cite{geant4} simulation, including all spatial, energy and time resolutions, magnetic fields and hardware efficiencies (see Ref.~\cite{technicalpaper} for details).
 Event distributions were based on measured data where available or phase distributions, however the small $W$ and \kaonangle{} range per interval made differences in distributions negligible.
 Signal events ($K^+\Lambda(1520)$) and background from $K^+\Lambda$, $K^+\Sigma^0$, $K^+\Sigma^0(1385)$ and $K^{*+}\Lambda$ were simulated. $K^+\Lambda(1405)$ was not included due to the mass degeneracy to the $\Sigma(1385)$.
-From previous studies~\cite{klambdapaper}, it was realised that $\Delta \pi^+$ was required as it gave substantial background contribution from $K^+$-$\pi^+$ misidentification, however this only contributes at lower missing mass than the $\Lambda(1520)$ signal.
+From previous studies~\cite{klambdapaper}, it was realised that $\Delta \pi^+$ was required as it gave substantial background contribution from $K^+$-$\pi^+$ misidentification, however this only contributes at lower missing mass than the $K^+\Lambda(1520)$ signal.
 An additional background distribution from misidentifying either $\pi^+$ or $e^+$ as $K^+$ was determined by repeating the analysis but requiring a negatively charged track (a technique first used in Refs.~\cite{klambdapaper,ksigmapaper}).
 This resulted in $\pi^-$ and $e^-$ distributions which appeared (by eye) identical to their positively charged counterparts.
 The measured data extends only to the $K^*\Sigma^0$ threshold as the missing mass distribution from this background channel was too close to the $K^+\Lambda(1520)$ distribution for a reliable separation of signal and background.\footnote{Preliminary measurements of $K^*Y$ channels at BGOOD have been made and are under analysis for future publications.
 Once complete, it is the intention to subtract the $K^*\Sigma^0$ contributions and extend the measured $K^+\Lambda(1520)$ $W$ range.}

 The detection efficiency was determined by simulating $K^+\Lambda(1520)$ events assuming a phase space distribution, including the known $\Lambda(1520)$ decay branching ratios.
 Shown in Fig.~\ref{fig:deteff}, the detection efficiency when only requiring a $K^+$ has a maximum of approximately 12\,\%, whereas the requirement of an additional $\pi^0$ lowers the efficiency to approximately 3\,\%.
 The small differences between the two datasets is due to the different target lengths and the efficiency of hardware triggers.